jnozzi/cocoadev.com/SiteContent/General/TomHancocks.markdown

 ----

-Hi, Tom - I started in OS X with [[REALbasic]] and found the same thing.
+Hi, Tom - I started in OS X with General/REALbasic and found the same thing.
 Toolbars, drag-n-drop, printing layout ... all too difficult to do gracefully in OS X. Stick with Cocoa/Obj-C - your users will thank you for it! :-) -j

 ----